CMPSC-201-Spring2023/lab01-solution/README.md

-# Getting to know Java
+# Docker Set Up and Getting to know Java

 ## DUE: January 31 by 2:30pm